-- (e) while its accommodation is being cleaned; or - (f) while it is awaiting loading for transportation, provided that the period during which it is so kept is not longer than necessary for that purpose.
+(e) while its accommodation is being cleaned; or

+(f) while it is awaiting loading for transportation,

+provided that the period during which it is so kept is not longer than necessary for that purpose.

-(4) A person shall not be guilty of an offence in accordance with regulation 13(1) of contravening or failing to comply with this paragraph by reason of the keeping of a pig in a stall or pen which the pig can enter or leave at will, provided that the stall or pen is entered from a stall or pen in which the pig is kept without contravention of this paragraph.
+(4) A pig is not to be regarded as being kept in a stall or pen in which it could not be kept without contravention of sub-paragraph 5(1) if it is in a stall or pen which it can enter or leave at will, provided that the stall or pen is entered from a stall or pen in which the pig is kept without contravention of sub-paragraph 5(1).